Evidence that humans used leather for shoes and clothing dates all the way back to 1300 BC, and it is still a popular fabric choice today.

 Pinatex is made from pineapple leaves.
 The pineapple leaves are stripped into fine fibres through a process called decortication.
 These fibres are converted into a 'mesh' like material and then go through a manufacturing process.
 According to Ahimsa Collective, the production of Pinatex has an incredibly positive environmental impact because “'biomass' is produced in the decortication process.
 This 'bio-mass' can then be converted into organic fertilizer or biogas and sold.
 Therefore, both the extraction of the fibres and the production of biomass can provide additional revenue streams to pineapple farming communities.”

-Reclaim bags uses recycled inner tubes to create a sustainable range of one-off handbags that are beautiful, tough, and make use of a great material that was otherwise going to waste.
-Additionally, Upcycled Byron Bay makes beautiful and intricate jewellery from innertubes.
-I love that two sustainable brands have made use of the same material, yet create such different products!
+Upcycled Byron Bay uses recycled inner tubes to create a sustainable range of bags that are beautiful, tough, and make use of a great material that was otherwise going to waste.
+They also made beautiful and intricate jewelry from innertubes.
+I love that the same waste material can have a second life as creating such different, useful, and beautiful products!

 For a long time, I thought that ‘vegan leather’ was just a fancy way of saying ‘plastic leather’.
 But now, there are so many natural products to use instead that I believe there is a style out there to suit everyone.